Alice's Adventures in Wonderland: Live performance

 The first full major production was Alice in Wonderland, a musical play in London's West End by Henry Savile Clarke and Walter Slaughter, which premiered at the Prince of Wales Theatre in 1886.
 Twelve-year-old actress Phoebe Carlo (the first to play Alice) was personally selected by Carroll for the role.
 Carroll attended a performance on 30 December 1886, writing in his diary that he enjoyed it.
 The musical was frequently revived during West End Christmas seasons during the four decades after its premiere, including a London production at the Globe Theatre in 1888, with Isa Bowman as Alice.

 As the book and its sequel are Carroll's most widely recognised works, they have also inspired numerous live performances, including plays, operas, ballets, and traditional English pantomimes.
 These works range from fairly faithful adaptations to those that use the story as a basis for new works.
 Eva Le Gallienne's stage adaptation of the Alice books premiered on 12 December 1932 and ended its run in May 1933.
 The production was revived in New York in 1947 and 1982.
 A community theatre production of Alice was Olivia de Havilland's first foray onto the stage.

 A dramatisation by Herbert M. Prentice premiered at the Shakespeare Memorial Theatre, Stratford-upon-Avon in 1947, and was in turn adapted for television by John Glyn-Jones and shown by the BBC on Christmas Day 1948.
 The BBC screened another adaptation of Prentice's play in 1956.
 Joseph Papp staged Alice in Concert at the Public Theater in New York City in 1980.
 Elizabeth Swados wrote the book, lyrics, and music based on both Alice's Adventures in Wonderland and Through the Looking-Glass.
 Papp and Swados had previously produced a version of it at the New York Shakespeare Festival.
 Meryl Streep played Alice, the White Queen, and Humpty Dumpty.
 The cast also included Debbie Allen, Michael Jeter, and Mark Linn-Baker.
 Performed on a bare stage with the actors in modern dress, the play is a loose adaptation, with song styles ranging the globe.
+The 2001 Adrian Mitchell play, Alice in Wonderland and Through the Looking-Glass, commissioned by the Royal Shakespeare Company, is notable for adapting almost every scene from both books.